Cloud Migration Challenges: 10 Pitfalls That Derail Canadian Businesses

 8. Insufficient User Training and Change Management

 How to avoid it: Start change management planning months before go-live.
 Identify power users and early adopters; train them first and make them advocates.
 Create role-specific training (administrators, end-users, support staff each need different content).
 Build detailed documentation and quick-reference guides.
 Host live training sessions and record them for asynchronous review.
-Plan for 2-4 weeks of increased support intensity post-go-live; staff your help desk accordingly.
-Set expectations: explain why the migration happens and what benefits users will see.
+Plan for 2–4 weeks of increased support intensity post-go-live; staff your help desk accordingly.
+Set expectations: explain why the migration’s happening and what benefits users will see.
 Address fears directly (job security, tool complexity, workload impact).
 Assign a dedicated change manager to communicate status, celebrate wins, and listen to feedback.
 Keep training available for weeks post-migration because people absorb new tools gradually, not instantly.

 9. No Rollback Plan or Testing